2009-2020 Dodge Journey: pros and cons, common problems

-2011 Dodge Journey.
+2012 Dodge Journey.

 Some owners mentioned that the control wire terminal at the starter must be checked as it might be loose or corroded.
 The battery terminals must also be checked as they could be corroded too.
 One owner said that the problem got fixed after a mechanic cleaned all the electric connections from the battery to the starter motor, including the ground cable connection.

-2011 Dodge Journey.
+2012 Dodge Journey.

 According to the owner's manual, if the fob battery is weak and the system does not recognize the key, the car can be started by placing the fob against the Stop/Start button and pushing it to operate the ignition.
 Read also: What can cause a car not to start?

-have been reported, including with the radio, horn, power windows and locks, battery draining and Bluetooth; mostly in earlier model years.
+have been reported, including with the radio, horn, power windows and locks, battery draining, rear view camera and Bluetooth; mostly in earlier model years.
 Several owners mentioned at the NHTSA website that the wires in the driver's door harness and the liftgate harness can break and cause many electrical issues.

 In the 2009 and 2010 Journey, faulty rocker arms (Rocker Arm Assembly) in a 3.5L SOHC V6 can cause a tapping, knocking or ticking noise coming from under the valve cover.
 Replacing a rocker arm assembly in a repair shop can cost up to $1,000.